fredgibbs/fredgibbs.github.io/courses/american-food/index.md

 - [Syllabus](http://fredgibbs.net/courses/american-food).
 You're already here!
 Remember there are two pages: this one and the [schedule](schedule) page.
 - [UNM Learn](http://learn.unm.edu).
 All assignments will be submitted via UNM Learn.
 The left nabe bar has links to everything you need as well.
 - [YouTube Channel](https://www.youtube.com/channel/UCeiHxkIHW5kM1hqofknf2ig) will host lectures and other screencasts.
 I put links to everything on the syllabus once they are uploaded, but I don't barge into your inbox just to tell you there's a new video.
 If you want such notifications, you can subscribe to the Channel and get them automatically.
-- For readings, we use a tool called [Zotero](http://zotero.org), but you need to create a free account and request to join our group library.
-It's a super quick process, and the `Course readings and books` section below has all the details.
+- For readings, we use an external tool called [Zotero](http://zotero.org), and you need to create a free account and request to join our group library.
+It's a super quick process, and the `Readings and Books` section below has all the details.

 ## Work Requirements